Educate the Environmental Leaders of Today and Tomorrow

 - Wildlife Clubs.
 This after-school program is our way of bringing environmental education into rural primary school education (Standard 3-7, equivalent to U.S. grades K-5), emphasizing environmental activities and creating opportunities for students to participate in projects that emphasize civic responsibility and community stewardship.

-- Children’s Summer Camps.
+- Children’s Environmental Camps.
 The only experience of its kind in Northern Tanzania, our environmental summer camps provide a fully immersive experience to learn about the natural and cultural history of Tanzania and Africa, away from the demands of schoolwork and household labor.

 - National Park Trips.
 A once in a lifetime experience for many rural students who are unable to afford the cost of travel and entry into the major national park that forms the boundary of their district.